The Origins of Creativity

 You Must Change Your Life

 Rachel Corbett tells the incredible story of Rainer Maria Rilke and Auguste Rodin's relationship.
 "In 1902, Rilke, broke and suffering from writer’s block, accepted a commission to go to Paris to research and write a short book about the sculptor Auguste Rodin.
 The two were almost polar opposites: Rodin in his sixties, notoriously carnal, revered; Rilke in his twenties, delicate, unknown.
 Nonetheless, they fell into an instantaneous friendship and would work closely together as master and disciple for the next few years, as Rodin showed Rilke how to become the writer he wished to be."
-A captivating book by Rachel Corbett.
+A captivating insight into art and culture by Rachel Corbett.

 Think Fast and Thinking Slow